vbergeron/spark-compiletime/README.md

 A compile-time validation library for Apache Spark SQL that enables type-safe SQL operations, schema validation, and optimized encoders for Scala 3 applications.

+:warning: Currently the library is built against Spark 3.5.5 only.
+Most of the machinery is done at compile time, though it _may_ be useable on other versions.

 ## Features

 ### Compiletime Table and Catalog Definitions